alphagov/govuk-design-system-backlog/docs/contribution_and_assurance/How to organise and run a design system working group review session.md

 ## Week 2 - Send contributions

 - Once you have confirmation that the contributions are ready to send, create a Google form to collect the working group’s responses.
 Make a copy of [this form template](https://docs.google.com/a/digital.cabinet-office.gov.uk/forms/d/12AiHubZO4zP3zuIsl6pG4pHsum-yoZgBLn1y7Nx4RSQ/edit?usp=sharing) and update it with details of the contributions you’re going to send.
 Remember to change the permissions so that people outside of Cabinet Office can use the form
-- Email the working group using the [Email template for sending contributions]().
+- Email the working group using the [Email template for sending contributions](https://github.com/alphagov/govuk-design-system-backlog/blob/master/docs/contribution_and_assurance/Working%20group%20email%20templates.md).
 - The template reminds representatives that if they cannot attend the session, they should tell us in advance by email or by responding to the calendar invitation.
 If any of the representatives cannot attend, ask them to provide their recommendations and decisions anyway and say that you can read the response out on their behalf in the session.
 - Monitor responses as they come in.
-Copy and paste the feedback into the [decision log]().
+Copy and paste the feedback into the [decision log](https://github.com/alphagov/govuk-design-system-backlog/blob/master/docs/contribution_and_assurance/Design%20System%20working%20group%20decision%20log.md).

 ## Week 3 - Collect responses

 - Chase any outstanding responses from working group representatives.
 - When all of the responses are in, let the contribution supporters know so that they can discuss it with the contributors.
-- Update the [facilitator’s discussion guide]() as necessary for the session.
+- Prepare a facilitator’s discussion guide as necessary for the session.

 ## Week 4 - Run session